Bruce and Brandon

 The original monument, as it appeared in February 1994.

-evolution.
-The struggle to replace the charismatic Lee has continued over the decades since his passing, and to considerable extent has been characterized by the faddish evolution of phases, such as ninja mania, and
+and evolution.
+The struggle to replace the charismatic Lee has continued over the decades since his passing, and to considerable extent has been characterized by the faddish evolution of phases, such as

 To visit Bruce and Brandon, go to:

 Office Hours: 9:00am - 4:30 pm